-State Participation: Requires testing by a federally accredited laboratory/Requires federal certification.
-RI requires that its voting systems are compliant with federal standards and administered by the designated federal agency (EAC) or independent testing authority.
-Applicable Statute(s): "The vendor of the precinct-count system shall provide written proof of compliance with federal standards then in place and administered by the designated federal agency or organization from an independent testing company and this written proof must be on file with the office of the secretary of state and the state board of elections" RI Gen L § 17-19-3 (2019) Applicable Regulation(s): N/A State Certification Process: Any vendor seeking for voting system approval must submit a written proof of compliance with federal standards administered by the designated federal agency or an independent testing company.
+Requires testing by a federally accredited laboratory/Requires federal certification.
+Rhode Island requires that its voting systems are compliant with federal standards and administered by the designated federal agency (EAC) or independent testing authority.
+"The vendor of the precinct-count system shall provide written proof of compliance with federal standards then in place and administered by the designated federal agency or organization from an independent testing company and this written proof must be on file with the office of the secretary of state and the state board of elections" R.I.
+Gen. Laws § 17-19-3 N/A Any vendor seeking voting system approval must submit written proof of compliance with federal standards administered by the designated federal agency or an independent testing company.
 The written proof must be on file with the office of the Secretary of State and the State Board of Elections.
 The Secretary of State and the State Board of Elections submit voting system specifications to the Department of Administration (DOA).
-The DOA consults these specifications in the development of a request for proposal and a full service contract to obtain electronic voting equipment.
+The DOA consults these specifications in the development of a request for proposal and a full-service contract to obtain electronic voting equipment.
 The DOA then seeks bids from vendors for the options of purchasing, leasing to own and renting optical scan precinct count voting systems that meet the state and federal requirements and for the full services of the vendor.
-RI Gen L § 17-19-3 (2019)
+R.I.
+Gen. Laws § 17-19-3